VistianOpenSource/Vistian.Reactive.Proxy/README.md

 1. This code hasn't had a lot of testing.
 2. Memory consumption on Android of this library hasn't been tested.
 3. Performance of solutions will be effected with this library, don't deploy it in a live solution.
+4. The code is a work in progress and should be seen as such.
+Functionality, along with class naming will more than likely evolve.